akellermann97/brot-dev/content/photography/q2-review/q2-review.md

 buy this camera for video, buy an SL2 if you need it to be a Leica, or from every other manufacturer out there.

+## Leaf Shutter
+In place of a focal plane shutter like in most cameras, Leica Engineers have blessed this camera with a leaf shutter.
+I'm not an engineer, so all I know about leaf shutters is this.

+- Typically cannot fire as fast as a focal plane shutter
+- Flash Sync at any speed
+- Quiet

+The only con is that the leaf shutter can't fire faster than 1/2000th of a second, but the Q2 can shoot with an electronic shutter up to 1/40000th of a second.
+Rolling shutter can be an issue with electronic shutters, but unless you're shooting street at 1.7 in the middle of the day, I don't see many situations where you're going to have an issue.

+A huge pro for flash users is that you can flash sync to the max speed of the leaf shutter, which is 1/2000th of a second, compare that to focal plane shutter cameras, where the max sync speed is around 1/125th of a second.
+In a studio setting, this won't usually be an issue, but on the streets you may be shooting at 1/500th of a second, so this can come in handy.

 # Cons
 Q owners you can skip this section.
 Just love your camera.